 This course is designed as the culminating experience in the healthcare administration program.
 Its focus is on the evaluation, integration, and synthesis of the knowledge, skills, and competencies of general education and healthcare administration courses.

 Health Information Administration (HIA)

 HIA 310♦

-Advanced Quality Management and Performance Improvement in Healthcare
+Advanced Quality Management and Performance Improvement in Healthcare A grade of C or above is required in this course.

 Prerequisites: All required 100 and 200-level HCA and HIT courses must be completed.